wdawson/okta.github.io/_source/_posts/2017-10-04-aspnet-authorization.md

 tags: [asp.net, aspnet core, authz, authorization]
 ---

 Authorization is the oft-forgotten piece of identity and access management.
 The fact is, almost every app needs more than just "are they signed in?" for authorization.
-Most times, you need to not only know _who_ “they” are, but what access they are supposed to have.
-For instance, "are they in the administrator group?" or "are they in a group with some special privileges?”
+Most times, you need to not only know _who_ "they" are, but what access they are supposed to have.
+For instance, "are they in the administrator group?" or "are they in a group with some special privileges?"
 Today, you'll learn how to do this with Okta in an ASP.NET Core MVC application.

 In the Okta world, users are separated into `Groups`.
 By default however, ASP.NET only has handling for the `Authorize` attribute to handle authorization using `Roles`.
 There are a couple of ways you could go about handling authorization using the `Groups` that come from Okta:

 * You can write your own custom `AuthorizeAttribute` and have it looks at groups instead of roles.
 * You can map the `Groups` to `Roles` claims and let the regular ASP.NET `AuthorizeAttribute` handle authorization

 This second approach is far easier to implement, so that's the approach this article will take.

 Start by cloning the application at <https://github.com/oktadeveloper/aspnetcore-oidc-okta-example>.
 This is the base application with authentication covered in [my previous post](https://developer.okta.com/blog/2017/06/29/oidc-user-auth-aspnet-core).
-You’ll add authorization to this application.
+You'll add authorization to this application.

 ## Let ASP.NET Know Where Your Roles Are
 In the `startup.cs` file, where the `OpenIdConfigurationOptions` are set, one of the items being set is the `TokenValidationParameters`.
 In the new `TokenValidationParameters` add a property called `RoleClaimType` with a value of `ClaimTypes.Role`.
 This is an enumeration in the `System.Security.Claims` namespace that holds the URL that describes the "role" claim type.
 Ultimately, your `TokenValidationParameters` property should look like this.